 Charlie went 17-10 in 1948 and 17-15 in 1949, both with the Smokers, but no cigar - and probably the worst thing that could happen to Charlie the Chicago White Sox signed him as a free agent on July 1, 1950 and put him on a big league mound.
 In the short span of 10 days he appeared in two games, with no decisions, but put up a 33.75 ERA and the White Sox released him on July 10th.

 Cuellar did salvage most of his hurt by winding up the year with a double-digit win number, going 7-3 with the Lakeland Pilots before his debut, and 7-4 with the Memphis Chickasaws afterwards - for a split season 14-7 mark with a 2.25 ERA.
 He was 1-0 with a 5.40 ERA for Marianao in the 1950-51 winter.
 Charlie spent three more seasons (1951-1953) in the minors, ending up in the same league that he started this trip in, going 5-4 with the Keokuk Kernels of the Three-I League.

 Charlie finished up his active playing days with 17 seasons under his belt (1935-1953), pitching over a three-decade period, and showed a very good 209-139 record and a 2.82 ERA while pitching 2,942 innings.
 He sat out the 1937 season, reportedly because he was injured, and in 1943, he was a victim of the closing down of a number of minor league circuits because of World War II; he played briefly in the Piedmont League before returning home to Tampa where he worked in a Navy shipyard and played in a local amateur league.

 He did try his managing skills with the Lakeland Pilots in 1950, when he was the first of two who handled the club to a 57-93 record.
-Charlie was also the first of four managers for the Tallahassee Rebels in 1954 when they finished 22-76.
+Charlie was also the first of five managers for the Tallahassee Rebels in 1954 when they finished 22-76.